SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 ![SSR Error Handling - Error Log in Dev Mode](../../../assets/images/ssr/error-handling-error-log-in-dev.png)

-The following is an example of single line JSON output in production mode, which is seamlessly parsed by monitoring tools:
+The following is an example of single-line JSON output in production mode, which is seamlessly parsed by monitoring tools:

 ![SSR Error Handling - Error Log in Dev Mode](../../../assets/images/ssr/error-handling-error-log-in-prod.png)

 Apart from that, the `OptimizedSsrEngine` indicates if a request is resolved with the server-side rendering error.

-The following is an example of the log message if an error occurred during the rendering process:
+The following is an example of the log message if an error occurs during the rendering process:

 ![SSR Error Log](../../../assets/images/ssr/error-handling-ssr-result-log.png)

-These kinds of logs are crucial for monitoring and debugging purposes because they provide information about the error and the related request.
+These kinds of logs are crucial for monitoring and debugging because they provide information about the error and the related request.